Your session has timed out

 Pro Tip: Have a “personal identity.”
 Use it on your portfolio website, business cards, and LinkedIn profile.
 You can even put it on your resume.
 For inspiration, do a search for “personal identity” on Pinterest.

-To help you craft a more unique graphic designer resume, we’ve created this handy guide: 20 Best Examples of Hobbies & Interests To Put on a Resume (5 Tips)
+To help you craft a more unique graphic designer resume, we’ve created these handy guides: What to Put on a Resume to Make it Perfect [Tips & Examples] and How to List Certifications on a Resume: Guide (+20 Examples)

 “Nobody writes cover letters anymore.”